tlsnotary/docs-mdbook/src/protocol/notarization/key_exchange.md

 # Key Exchange

-In TLS, the first step towards obtaining TLS session keys is to compute a shared secret between the client and the server by running the [ECDH protocol](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman).
+In TLS, the first step towards obtaining TLS session keys is to compute a shared secret between the user and the server by running the [ECDH protocol](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman).
 The resulting shared secret in TLS terms is called the pre-master secret `PMS`.

 <img src="https://raw.githubusercontent.com/tlsnotary/docs-assets/main/diagrams/key_exchange.png" width="800">